ryancog/ProffieConfig/docs/build.md

 # Building ProffieConfig

-**There is no reason to build ProffieConfig unless you want to make your own changes.**
+**There's usually no reason to build ProffieConfig, and it's an advanced procedure.
+These are instructions to build the application itself, not anything for your proffieboard.**

 If you're simply trying to download and use ProffieConfig, go [here](https://proffieconfig.kafrenetrading.com).